-There are plenty of places to stay in 1770 and Agnes Water that have full facilities as well as the Wreck Rock campground in Deepwater National Park.
-Campervans and other non-4WD vehicles should access Deepwater National Park via the southern entrance.
+There are plenty of places to stay in 1770 and Agnes Water that have full facilities.

-It’s possible to park your campervan here and day trip to Lady Musgrave Island for some spectacular reef snorkelling and diving.
+It’s possible to park your campervan in 1770 and day trip to Lady Musgrave Island for some spectacular reef snorkelling and diving.
 The waters are crystal clear and the temperatures sublime.
 Dolphins, turtles, nesting birds, manta rays and humpback whales are common sights here.
 Full day tours to the Lady Musgrave Island include snorkeliing, glass bottom boat tours and a guided walk on the island.

 Lady Musgrave Island.
 Photo: Brooooke_r via IG